madeddie/madeddie/README.md

 - 👋 Hi, I’m @madeddie
-- 👀 I’m interested in automation, world travel and cryptocurrency
+- 👀 I’m interested in automation, travelling the world and iot.
-- 🌱 I’m currently learning low-level programming, C, Java and Rust.
+- 🌱 I’m currently learning advanced Kubernetes and Nix.
 - 💞️ I’m looking to collaborate on home automation projects and rate my code sessions.
 - 📫 Reach me through email or leave an issue in my personal repo https://github.com/madeddie/madeddie/issues/new
 - ☕️ Buy me a coffee at https://ko-fi.com/madeddie